RadioAstron reveals a spine-sheath jet structure in 3C 273

 The following data reduction strategy in {\tt AIPS}\footnote{\href{http://www.aips.nrao.edu/index.shtml}{http://www.aips.nrao.edu/index.shtml}}, proven to be successful for RA AGN imaging projects, was adopted for both experiments.
 First, the {\em a priori} amplitude calibration was applied using the values for the antenna gains and system temperature measured at each antenna during the observations.
 A parallactic angle correction was applied to the ground array antennas to account for the axis rotation of the antenna feeds with respect to the target source.
 The data were then fringe-fitted.
 The ground array data were fringe-fitted first, then the SVLBI baselines, using stacked solutions of the ground baselines and a model of the source (baselines stacking within the {\tt FRING} task in {\tt AIPS}).
 This procedure was repeated scan by scan for the SVLBI baselines in order to use a more accurate model describing the source structure.
 The solution interval was set to 2~min for ground array observations and to 4~min for the SVLBI scans, adopting a SNR threshold of 5.
 At 1.6\,GHz, SVLBI fringes were found on baselines up to $\sim$4.5 Earth Diameters (ED), while at 4.8\,GHz up to $\sim$3.3~ED.

 Finally, we imaged the calibrated data in {\tt Difmap}\footnote{\href{ftp://ftp.astro.caltech.edu/pub/difmap/difmap.html}{ftp://ftp.astro.caltech.edu/pub/difmap/difmap.html}} \citep{1997ASPC..125...77S}.
 First, we flagged RA scans for which SVLBI fringes gave a SNR$<$5 in {\tt AIPS}.
-Visibilities were then average over 30 seconds at 1.6 GHz, while over 10 seconds at 4.8 GHz, and the standard uniform weighting scheme (uvw=2,--1) was applied at both frequencies.
+Visibilities were then averaged over 30 seconds at 1.6 GHz, while over 10 seconds at 4.8 GHz, and the standard uniform weighting scheme ($\mathrm{uvw}=2,-1$) was applied at both frequencies.
 The source model was built through the standard iterative {\tt CLEAN}ing and phase self-calibration technique, adopting solution intervals equal to the data averaging time.
 The feasibility of phase self-calibration was assured by the high SNR of the visibilities, and the abundance of baselines.
 Once a satisfactory model was assessed, amplitude self-calibration was performed as well.
-The final images angular resolution and RMS were: 1.04$\times$0.58 mas and 3.5 mJy/beam at 1.6\,GHz, while 0.86$\times$0.46 mas and 2.2 mJy/beam at 4.8\,GHz.
+The shortest amplitude self-calibration solution interval was chosen to be 1 minute for both bands.
+The final images angular resolution and RMS were: 1.04$\times$0.58~mas and 3.5~mJy/beam at 1.6~GHz, while 0.86$\times$0.46~mas and 2.2~mJy/beam at 4.8~GHz.